companieshouse/test-data-generator/README.md

   - `type`: The type of the company (e.g., `ltd`, `plc`).
 Defaults to `ltd`.
   - `sub_type`: The subtype of the company (e.g., `community-interest-company`, `private-fund-limited-partnership`).
 Defaults to no subtype.
   - `has_super_secure_pscs`: Boolean value to determine if the company has super secure PSCs.
 Defaults to no value, field not present in the database.
+  - `accounts_due_status`: Set the accounts and confirmation statement due dates of the company by providing accounts_due_status (e.g., `overdue`, `due-soon`).
+Defaults to current date.

-  An usage example looks like this: `{"jurisdiction":"scotland", "company_status":"administration", "type":"plc", "sub_type":"community-interest-company", "has_super_secure_pscs":true}`
+  An usage example looks like this: `{"jurisdiction":"scotland", "company_status":"administration", "type":"plc", "sub_type":"community-interest-company", "has_super_secure_pscs":true, "accounts_due_status":"overdue"}`
 - DELETE: Sending a DELETE request on the endpoint `{Base URL}/test-data/company/{companyNumber}` will delete the test company.
 There is a required parameter that is Authcode which needs to be included in the request body to be allowed to delete the test company.
 An usage example looks like this: `{"auth_code":"222222"}`
 - Health Check: Sending a GET request on the endpoint `{Base URL}/test-data/healthcheck` will return a status code and an empty response body.